 The Superintendent of Schools is responsible for the administration of his/her office and carries out the laws, bylaws, and policies of the Maryland State Board of Education as well as the rules, regulations, and policies of the county's Board of Education.
 The Superintendent of Schools advises the Board of Education on educational policies of the school system, school attendance areas, curriculum guides and courses of study, and any question under consideration by the Board.
 The Superintendent of Schools recommends contracts, to the extent required by law, and other documents for Board approval.
 The Superintendent of Schools also informs the Board in advance of administrative reorganizations, including transfers of functions, establishment of positions and offices, and consolidations of positions and offices.
+The Superintendent of Schools proposes annual operating and capital budgets to the Board of Education.
 The Superintendent of Schools attends all meetings of the Board and its committees, unless his/her tenure or salary or the administration of his/her office is under consideration, and, except when the Board is considering appeals in its quasi-judicial role in closed session.
 In the absence of the Superintendent of Schools, a designee fulfills these duties.
 By contract, the Superintendent of Schools is evaluated annually.